lordidiot/lordidiot.github.io/README.md

-# LordIdiot Blog
+# idiot.sg

+Personal website and blog.
-This repository contains the source for [Lord_Idiot](https://ctftime.org/team/58574)'s blog.
-The site is built with [Astro](https://astro.build) and hosts CTF writeups and other posts.
+The site is built with [Astro](https://astro.build).

 ## Development